SlamBall: Equipment

-Slamball launches in China

-In 2015 Slamball resurfaced in China.
-After what appeared to be an extended courtship with the Chinese government, and community at large, new Slamball facilities began construction throughout China.
-Eventually, the new partnership with Chinese entities created five teams to officially expand the league to Asia.
-Slamball creator Mason Gordon did exhaustive leg work advancing the process.
-In 2015 all Gordon's hard work would pay off as Slamball started capturing the attention of the Chinese public.

-According to a report published by Vice Sports, Mason Gordon was quoted as saying, "We never left, we just needed to take the best path for us."
-There were even talks of Slamball college teams in the coming years.
+In the 2023 revival, however, scrum cap-style helmets are mandatory for all players.
+Game can still continue if it is removed during play, but they cannot participate on defense in the trampoline area.
+Gloves are optional.

 Media exposure

 On television, the sport has been seen on The Tonight Show with Jay Leno, One Tree Hill, CBS's King of Queens, Method & Red, ESPN's SportsCenter, The Best Damn Sports Show Period and Fuel TV.
 In print, SlamBall has been featured in The New York Times, Sports Illustrated, USA Today, Time and European editions of Maxim, GQ and FHM.

 Athletes and training

 Because of the nature of SlamBall, a broad scope is considered in the recruitment of the players.
 New players for the League have come from various areas.
-SlamBall has recruited players directly from college and pro basketball programs across the country.
-Football players are used to the full-contact, up-tempo style of play, and many of the better players of SlamBall found their origins on the gridiron.
+SlamBall has recruited players directly from college and pro basketball programs across the country, Football players are used to the full-contact, up-tempo style of play, and many players of SlamBall found their origins on the gridiron.